-Although the forward-looking information contained in this Interim MD&A are based upon what management believes are reasonable assumptions, there can be no assurance that actual results will be consistent with these forward-looking information.
-All forward-looking information in this Interim MD&A are qualified by these cautionary information.
+Although the forward-looking information contained in this Annual MD&A is based upon what management believes is reasonable assumptions, there can be no assurance that actual results will be consistent with this forward-looking information.
+All forward-looking information in this Annual MD&A is qualified by this cautionary information.
 Other than specifically required by applicable laws, we are under no obligation and we expressly disclaim any such obligation to update or alter the forward-looking information whether as a result of new information, future events or otherwise except as may be required by law.
-These forward-looking information are made as of the date of this Interim MD&A.
+This forward-looking information is made as of the date of this Annual MD&A.